 An OpenC2 command is composed of an action (what is to be done), a target (what is being acted upon), an optional actuator (what is executing the command), and command options, which influence how the command is to be performed.

 A OpenC2 command that consists of an action coupled with a target is sufficient for a high-level effects-based command (e.g., mitigate evildomain.com).
 The inclusion in the command of an actuator and modifiers provides additional precision and specificity (e.g., deny ip=1.2.3.4 by actuator=firewall3 command-id=1eab14...).
 Additional detail about aspects of a command may be included to increase the precision of the command.
-For example, which target (i.e., target specifier), additional information about what is to be performed on a specific target type (i.e., target option), which actuator(s) (i.e., actuator specifier) and/or additional information regarding how a specific actuator executes the action (i.e., actuator option).
+For example, which target (i.e., target specifier), additional information about what is to be performed on a specific target type (i.e., target option), which actuator(s) (i.e., actuator specifier) and/or additional information regarding conditions and how a specific actuator should executes the action (i.e., actuator option).

 An OpenC2 response is synchronously issued as a result of an OpenC2 command.
 OpenC2 responses are used to provide acknowledgement, status, results of a command or other information in conjunction with a particular command.